KavinK0001/archlinux-install-script/README.md

 # Arch Linux install script (very WIP)
 A simple arch install script that installs arch linux on a computer with a configuration most people would be happy with

-# UEFI ONLY!*
+# UEFI ONLY! (kind of)
-just realised, if you just don't enter anything when it asks you to enter your efi partition, it works on legacy bios too lol
+just realised, if you just don't enter anything when it asks you to enter your efi partition, it works on legacy bios too lol (it still installs efibootmgr though)

 # Default configuration (doesn't really allow you to customize anything tbh, will be improved soon)
 1. Uses the btrfs filesystem with zstd compression